COSIMOv03/password-generator/README.md

    •	No Data Storage: We do not store, manage, or log any passwords.
    •	Decentralized Security: Passwords are generated locally to minimize risks of centralized attacks.
    •	User-First Design: Security and privacy are prioritized in every aspect of the program.

-## How to Install and Run on macOS

-## Add the Tap
-brew tap COSIMOv03/password-generator https://github.com/COSIMOv03/homebrew-password-generator
-## Install the Program
-brew install password-generator
-## Run the Program: Once installed, you can run the program with:
-password-generator
-## Update the Program: To update the program to the latest version:
-brew upgrade password-generator
-## Test the Compilation: Before uploading the formula to your GitHub repository, make sure the program compiles correctly using the formula.
-You can do this by testing the formula locally with:
-brew install --build-from-source password-generator
-## Verify Functionality: After installation, make sure the program works correctly by running the command:
-password-generator --help

 ### Apache License
 Version 2.0, January 2004